 A better solution is to let your bread maker mix up the dough and rise it for you.
 You can then take out the dough and transfer it to a greased bread pan and bake it in the oven.
 You still get the convenience of not kneading and rising your dough, but you also get the attractive and more useful shape of a regular loaf.

-If you have the ingredients to make bread, you have the ingredients to make lots of other things, like tortillas.
+If you have the ingredients to make bread, you have the ingredients to make lots of other things, like tortillas, naan bread, even crackers.
 Look up simple recipes for things you use all the time and try to make your own.
 You’ll feel so accomplished!

 Consider purchases you make on a regular basis and set a goal of switching out store-bought for homemade.
 Good examples might be jam, soaps, household cleaners, etc.